Network types¶

 - LCM/API network

-Must be configured on the Kubernetes manager nodes of the cluster.
-Contains the Kubernetes API endpoint with the VRRP virtual IP address.
-Enables communication between the MKE cluster nodes.
+If you configure ARP announcement of the load-balancer IP address for the MOSK cluster API, the API/LCM network must be configured on the Kubernetes manager nodes of the cluster.
+This network contains the Kubernetes API endpoint with the VRRP virtual IP address.

 - LCM network